ArchipelagoMW/Archipelago/docs/api.md

 ### Logic Mixin

-While lambdas and events could do pretty much anything, by convention we implement more complex logic in Logic mixins, even if there is no need to add properties to the `BaseClasses.CollectionState` state object.
+While lambdas and events could do pretty much anything, by convention we implement more complex logic in logic mixins, even if there is no need to add properties to the `BaseClasses.CollectionState` state object.

-Wenn importing a file that defines a class that inherits from `..AutoWorld.LogicMixin` the state object's class is automatically extended by the mixin's members.
-By convention those are prefixed with `_world_`.
+When importing a file that defines a class that inherits from `..AutoWorld.LogicMixin` the state object's class is automatically extended by the mixin's members.
+These members should be prefixed with underscore following the name of the implementing world.
+This is due to sharing a namespace with all other logic mixins.

 Typical uses are defining methods that are used instead of `state.has` in lambdas, e.g.`state._mygame_has(custom, world, player)` or recurring checks